KarsCode/OverTheWire-Bandit-Writeups/README.md

 When you run this command, OpenSSL's s_client utility initiates an SSL/TLS handshake with the server running on localhost at port 30001.
 It performs the following actions:

-•	It starts the SSL/TLS handshake by sending a ClientHello message to the server.
+- 	It starts the SSL/TLS handshake by sending a ClientHello message to the server.
-•	It checks the server's SSL/TLS certificate (if available) and verifies its authenticity.
+- 	It checks the server's SSL/TLS certificate (if available) and verifies its authenticity.
 If the server does not have a certificate or if it's self-signed, you might see a warning.
-•	It completes the SSL/TLS handshake and establishes an encrypted connection.
+-  t completes the SSL/TLS handshake and establishes an encrypted connection.
-•	You can then interact with the server over this encrypted connection.
+- 	You can then interact with the server over this encrypted connection.
 Any data you send or receive will be encrypted and secured.
 ![image](https://github.com/KarsCode/OverTheWire-Bandit-Writeups/assets/117924364/13f83603-6482-4069-91b9-1a34cafedf22)